-Perhaps the most troubling pieces of instruction, however, are the combinations of these two problem items, namely parables that use agricultural metaphors, like the one we're looking at this morning!
-At first glance, this parable of the sower seems to be a simple story drawn from ordinary life - a sower scatters seed in a field prior to plowing, as was the custom in Palestinian farming in Jesus' day.
-Naturally, the seed falls in all kinds of places: among weeds, on rocks, on the path worn by workers in the fields and fortunately even some in good soil.
+Perhaps the most troubling pieces of instruction in the scriptures, however, are the combinations of these two problem items, namely parables that use agricultural metaphors, like the one we're looking at this morning!
+At first glance, this parable of the sower seems to be a very simple story drawn from ordinary life - a sower scatters seed in a field prior to plowing, as was the custom in Palestinian farming in Jesus' day.
+Naturally with this technique the seed falls in all kinds of places: among weeds, on rocks, on the path worn by workers in the fields and fortunately some even lands in good soil.
 Also as expected, the yield from the various places the seed has fallen varies from none to pretty spectacular.
 This is a simple, straightforward example, right?
 Even a very important piece of learning, as we are told in verse 9, "Let anyone with ears listen!"

 However, the section of this reading that we skipped over, verses 10-17, gives a very clear impression that the crowds were confused by this and other parables, "You will indeed listen, but never understand and you will indeed look, but never perceive." - how's that for hopeful and helpful encouragement?!
-The people are themselves cited as the cause of their not learning, having shut their ears and developed hard hearts.
-The disciples, on the other hand, are blessed - well, actually their ears and eyes are blessed - because they (only the disciples) got to see and hear and understand even what many prophets and righteous people did not even thought they longed for the opportunity.
+The people are themselves cited as the cause of their not learning, the victims are blamed, having shut their ears and developed hard hearts.
+The disciples, on the other hand, are blessed - well, actually their ears and eyes are blessed - because they (note: only the disciples) got to see and hear and understand even what many prophets and righteous people did not even thought they longed for the opportunity.
+(This of course is Matthew's favourite theme, that the Jewish people who longed for a Messiah missed seeing Jesus!)

-Which, of course, raises the delicate question of why, then, was it necessary for Jesus to go on to explain the parable in the second half of our reading?
+This explanation, of course, raises the delicate question of why, then, was it necessary for Jesus to go on to explain the parable in the second half of our reading?
 Was it because he was using a farming metaphor while talking to a bunch of fishermen down at the shore?
-Perhaps that was the reason but even that explanation raises a number of questions.
+Perhaps that was one reason but even that explanation raises a number of questions.
 It seems very unlikely that Jesus would have explained his own parables and there is good reason to understand that Matthew felt compelled to expand the episode with an explanation developed in the Christian tradition between the time of Jesus and the time the Gospel was written.
 There is also the problem of the interpretation being allegorical and that should always raise your eyebrows a bit as you seek to hear what part of that kind of interpretation is foundational and which part is the product of the interpreter's imagination.